CashScript/cashscript/website/docs/language/examples.md

 }
 ```

+For how to put the HodlVault contract to use in a Typescript application, see the [SDK examples page](/docs/sdk/examples#hodlvault).

 ## Licho's Mecenas
 Donations are a great way to support the projects you love, and periodic donations can incentivise continuous improvement to the product.
 But platforms like Patreon generally take fees of 10%+ and don't accept cryptocurrencies.
 Instead you can create a peer-to-peer smart contract that allows a recipient to withdraw a specific amount every month.